Cloudneeti/PCI_Reference_Architecture/README.md

 ### Notes
 Azure Functions to proxy requests to Private Github repo http://blog.tyang.org/2017/05/19/deploying-arm-templates-with-artifacts-located-in-a-private-github-repository/

-Currently, tracking which steps can run in parallel is the responsibility of the end user.
-And the progress of deployments is not tracked.
+Currently, tracking which steps can run in parallel is the responsibility of the end user; the progress of deployments is not tracked.
-Currently, you need to run steps 1 and 2 together, and all the other steps after that (if you choose so)
+Currently, you need to run steps 2 and 1 together, and all the other steps after that (if you choose so)

 ### Networking
 Configuration is done using the JSON object